 Students must receive advance approval from the program director for absence of a day immediately preceding or following a scheduled break.
-Such approval will be granted only for extenuating circumstances.
 Failure to follow this policy will result in a corrective action.

 BEREAVEMENT LEAVE

 Students are given leave for 3 days when immediate family members pass away.
 Leave begins on the day of death.
 The school reserves the right to require evidence of the death and/or evidence of the relationship of the deceased to the employee or spouse in support of a claim for this benefit.
 This policy follows that of HR 303 - Bereavement Leave policy for Valley Health employees.